12 Most Beautiful Waterfalls in Sydney and Beyond

 Brisbane Water National Park is a relatively small protected national park in the Central Coast region, just north of the Hawkesbury River.

-One of the many highlights of this national park is Somersby Falls, a series of small waterfalls on Floods Creek, with a 500-metre long walking path leading to the base of the falls.
+One of the highlights of this national park is Somersby Falls, a series of small waterfalls on Floods Creek, with a 500-metre long walking path leading to the base of the falls.

 More information: Somersby Falls.